How to sell online in Canada – eBay, Poshmark, whatever platform!

 - The UpSide — luxury only and never tried

-If there is anything you want to buy on the U.S. (or any country) that won’t ship to Canada, you can use Borderlinx.
-They’re pricier than having American friends, but an option if you are SET on a piece and NEED to have it.
+If there is anything you want to buy on the U.S. (or any country) that won’t ship to Canada, I used to use Borderlinx but they went out of business 🙁

 Now for the selling bit.